 Often in actual life, and not infrequently in the myths and popular tales, we encounter the dull case of the call unanswered; for it is always possible to turn the ear to other interests.
 Refusal of the summons converts the adventure into its negative.
 Walled in boredom, hard work, or “culture,” the subject loses the power of significant affirmative action and becomes a victim to be saved.

 Such a character acts as an example of what not to do.
 Who not to be like.
 The individual has given up and stopped advancing in his life-role.
 And so, he becomes passive and is left to “create new problems for himself and await the gradual approach of his disintegration.”

 Literature is full of old, corrupted kings who get overthrown by the young Prince.
 The old king representing someone who refused the call and strayed off the path while the young Prince took on the mantel of what the King should have been and restored order to the land.

 For those who accept the call to adventure, they open themselves to receiving Supernatural Aid.

 For those who have not refused the call, the first encounter of the hero-journey is with a protective figure (often a little old crone or old man) who provides the adventurer with amulets against the dragon forces he is about to pass.

-Two clear examples of this in our culture can be found in the Star Wars series and once more, in Middle Earth.
+We can find two clear examples of this in our culture in the Star Wars series and, once more, in Middle Earth.
 The first individual Luke Skywalker meets once he accepts the call to adventure is Obi-wan-Kenobi, the Jedi Master.
 Obi-Wan mentors Luke in the way of the Jedi.
 While in the Hobbit and Lord of the Rings series, we have Gandalf providing wisdom and knowledge to Bilbo and Frodo Baggins.